 On Sunday, we’ll gently ease into the day with Breakfast & Blues and an opening dance class.
 Before we break for lunch, we’ll again come all together with the Reverend to further explore and ground in the context, history, and story of Blues.
 We’ll round out the day exploring more Blues idioms and topics in the same manner as on Saturday.

-See below for a preliminary workshop schedule – a visual to aid you in visioning the flow described above.
 For a more complete description of the Blues aesthetic categories listed in the key below, see our competition criteria.
-Workshop descriptions and titles will be released in a few weeks.

 “C&B refers to Culture and Beginner – these are the workshops included with the Culture and Beginner Pass”